 Sarah lectures in publishing at Oxford Brookes University and has written for the Guardian, Psychologies magazine, The Pool, the Sunday Express and the Seattle Times.
 She is the founder and host of Short Stories Aloud, and a judge for the Costa Short Story Award.

 After disposing of corporate life, Cheryl moved to the Forest of Dean and, like many before her, was motivated to write.
 Her fantasy trilogy, The Guardians of the Forest, was inspired by the people's fight in 2010 to save our nation's public forests from being sold off.
-Her historical romance, Keepers, published in April 2021, has been met with excellent reviews.
-She is the chair of Dean Writers Circle and writes short stories and flash fiction, some of which have won prizes.
+Since then she has published further work for children and adults.
+She is the chair of Dean Writers Circle and also writes short stories and flash fiction, some of which have won prizes.

 See her website here.